Pharmacy Contraception Service (PCS)

 Local referral and contact details for the service

-While pharmacy owners should already have local safeguarding contacts, it is worth noting that the NHS England safeguarding app has a directory of safeguarding contacts for every local authority in England, searchable by region.
-It can be accessed via Apple iOS, Google Play – download it by visiting your device’s app store and searching for ‘NHS Safeguarding’.
+The NHS England safeguarding app has a directory of safeguarding contacts for every local authority in England, searchable by region.
+It can be accessed via Apple iOS or Google Play – download it by visiting your device’s app store and searching for ‘NHS Safeguarding’.

 Pharmacy owners must also ensure the service is included in their business continuity plan.